Climb Patagonia With Alpine Ascents

 First climbed by 60-year-old climber Padre Alberto Maria de Agostini, Cerro San Lorenzo is a demanding peak with just rewards.
 At 3,706 m (12,159 ft.) this is the second highest peak in the Patagonian Andes.
 It has heavily glaciated terrain in an extremely remote location.
 Rising out of the Patagonian Pampa (plains), east of the Campo de Hielo Norte (Northern Patagonian Ice Field), Cerro San Lorenzo is blessed by a relatively sunny micro-climate and generally experiences better weather than much of wind-whipped, rainy Chilean Patagonia.
 With more balanced weather throughout the region, Cerro San Lorenzo is one of the few accessible peaks, adding to the allure.

 Alpine Ascents’ expedition to Cerro San Lorenzo provides an excellent opportunity for fit and intermediate climbers (i.e., climbers who have had a strong performance on our 6-day mountaineering course or better) to apply the skills learned in our courses or on other glaciated peaks, in an international setting.
-Along the way, expedition members will experience the unique culture of Chilean Patagonia – with travel along the Carretera Austral (Southern Patagonian Highway) and overnights next to aquamarine Lago General Carrera.
-Expedition members will interact with horse packers and have the opportunity to participate in an optional side excursion to the Capillas de Marmol (Marble Caves) and spend time around a campfire partaking of a traditional Chilean asado (barbeque).
-While our main focus will be the summit attempt of Cerro Lorenzo, we will enjoy a good deal of local culture and cuisine.
+Along the way, expedition members will experience the unique culture of Chilean Patagonia – with travel along the Carretera Austral (Southern Patagonian Highway).
+Expedition members will interact with horse packers and spend time around a campfire partaking of a traditional Chilean asado (barbeque).

 Beyond the prolific first ascentionist Padre Agostini, this mountain has been the climbing objective of many ambitious mountaineers, including the French Groupe Militaire de Haute Montagne.
 We are able to attempt to summit Cerro San Lorenzo by the traditional “Agostini Route” used by the first ascensionist.
-Mule and 4×4 support will reduce pack weight and augment the climber experience.
+Mule and 4×4 support will reduce pack weight at points and augment the climber experience.

 Upon sign-up we will forward our famed, comprehensive confirmation package.
 This package will include all of the details for your trip.